repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ```
 constraint ThereMayNotBeAnOperationWithTheSameSignatureAsAnAccessorMethodForFeature
+message
-message 'There may not be an operation with the same signature as an accessor method for a feature'
+'There may not be an operation with the same signature as an accessor method for a feature'

 context EOperation operation :

-exists(EAnnotation annotation in operation.eAnnotations :
+exists(EAnnotation annotation in operation.eAnnotations:
    isEqual(annotation.source, 'http://www.eclipse.org/emf/2002/GenModel')
    and
-   exists(EStringToStringMapEntry detail in annotation.details :
+   exists(EStringToStringMapEntry detail in annotation.details:
    isEqual(detail.key, 'suppressedVisibility')
    and
    isEqual(detail.value, 'true')
    )
 )
 or
-forAll(EClass typeClosure in getClosure(operation.eContainingClass, eSuperTypes) :
+forAll(EClass typeClosure in getClosure(operation.eContainingClass, eSuperTypes):
-  forAll(EStructuralFeature feature in typeClosure.eStructuralFeatures :
+  forAll(EStructuralFeature feature in typeClosure.eStructuralFeatures:
        ((isEqual(size(operation.eParameters), 1) and
-       forAll(EParameter parameter in operation.eParameters :
+       forAll(EParameter parameter in operation.eParameters:
          isEqual(parameter.eType, feature.eType)
             )) implies not(
          isEqual(operation.name, concatenate('set', capitalize(feature.name)))